Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: contraction estimates

 \section{$L^1$ contraction estimates}

 Here we obtain $L^1$-contraction estimates for large powers of the contraction operators using the properties of these operators on $K_0$, the strong mixing properties of the shift map $\pp : R \longrightarrow R$ and the Pesin set $P_0$ with exponentially small tails.
-We continue to use the notation from Sects.
-5 and 6.
+We continue to use the notation from Sections 5 and 6.
+We will also use the constants $p_0$, $\hep$ and $\hd_0$, the Pesin set $P_0$ and the set $\Xi_m = \Xi_m(p_0,\hep, \hd_0)$ from Sect.
+4.2.

-For any $J \in \J(b)$ set
+For any $J \in \jj(b)$ set

-Using Lemma 6.4 and the class of functions $\kk_E$ we will now prove the following important estimates\footnote{This should be regarded as the analogue of Lemma 12 in \cite{D1} (and Lemma 5.8 in \cite{St2}).}.
+Using Lemma 6.4 and the class of functions $\kk_E$ we will now prove the following important estimates\footnote{This should be regarded as the analogue of Lemma 12 in \cite{D1} (and Lemma 5.8 in \cite{St2}).}. \bs